BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 beep beep

 That came from the hallway.
 She steps outside her office to see where this noise is coming from.
-Everyone else had already gone home and she was about to leave as well so this is weird.
+Everyone else had already gone home already and she was about to leave as well so this is weird.

 beep beep